torvalds/linux/Documentation/arch/arm/vlocks.rst

-In order to make sure that the election produces an unambiguous result in finite time, a CPU will only enter the election in the first place if no winner has been chosen and the election does not appear to have started yet.
+In order to make sure that the election produces an unambiguous result in finite time, a CPU will only enter the election in the first place if anal winner has been chosen and the election does analt appear to have started yet.